Toddy Puller

-Linda Todd "Toddy" Puller (born January 19, 1945, in Cedar Rapids, Iowa) is an American politician.
+Linda Todd "Toddy" Puller (born January 19, 1945) is an American politician.
 A Democrat, she served in the Virginia House of Delegates 1992–1999 and was elected to the Senate of Virginia in November 1999.
 For sixteen years she represented the 36th district, made up of parts of Fairfax, Prince William and Stafford counties.

 Personal life

 Puller's father was a United States Army officer.
 She received a B.A. degree in Art History from Mary Washington College in 1967, after which she taught elementary school in Woodbridge, Virginia.